Do you know what the main differences between cerebral palsy and Parkinson’s disease are?

 Symptoms of Parkinson’s

-Symptoms for Parkinson’s can vary from person-to-person depending on how long they’ve had the disease and how quickly it progresses.
+Symptoms of Parkinson’s can vary from person-to-person depending on how long they’ve had the disease and how quickly it progresses.

 The most common symptoms of Parkinson’s include:

 - Tremors (specifically at rest; tremors typically get better with movement)